sarmadjabri/DDQN-Tetris/README.md

 # DDQN-Tetris
-A Double DQN(DDQN) Neural -Network that learns how to play Tetris and beats the game(in due time)
+Double DQN neural network paired with reinforcement learning to learn and beat the game of tetris